shefalinayak/personal-website/src/pages/projects/template-post/post.md

 ---
-title: Template Post For Blog
+title: Template Project Post
-description: "Doesn't Exist"
+description: "This is a template post"
 date: "2000-01-01"
 when: "Never Ever"
 publish: true